Julia-Wagner/PawfectMatch/README.md

 # **PawfectMatch**

-PawfectMatch a platform to connect shelters with loving homes for their dogs.
+PawfectMatch is a platform to connect shelters with loving homes for their dogs.
 Shelters can register and post their dogs, share stories and photos.
 Future dog owners can register to look for dogs.

 # **Table of Contents**